zowe/docs-site/docs/user-guide/systemrequirements.md

      - To install Node.js on z/OS, ensure that you meet the following requirements in the procedure.
 Other requirements, including installing Python, Make 4.1, or Perl, are not needed.
        > z/OS V2R2 with PTF UI46658 or z/OS V2R3, z/OS UNIX System Services enabled, and Integrated Cryptographic Service Facility (ICSF) configured and started.
+    - The following requirements for installing Node.js are **NOT** needed, so you can skip those configurations.
+        - Python, Make 4.1, or Perl

-     - The step of installing the C/C++ compiler is not necessary for running the Zowe Application Framework.
+        - C/C++ compiler

-    2. Set the *NODE_HOME* environment variable to the directory where Node.js is installed.
+    After you install Node.js, set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.14.4-os390-s390x`.

--   npm 5.4 or later for building Zowe Application Framework applications.
+-   npm 5.4 or later

      To update npm, issue the following command: